BrianHicks/bytes.zone/drafts/similar-sort.md

 You can do this with any two strings, although it requires more calculations as the strings get longer.
 Let's apply this to filenames!
-From `app/models/user.rb`, `spec/models/user_spec.rb` has an edit distance of 8, but a less similarly-named file, `app/controllers/admin_controller.rb` has an edit distance of 22.
+Starting from `app/models/user.rb`, `spec/models/user_spec.rb` has an edit distance of 8, but a less similarly-named file, `app/controllers/admin_controller.rb`, has an edit distance of 22.

-If we sort our candidate files by their edit distance from the source string, we can specify that our fuzzy finder will match close names first!
+If we sort our candidate files by their edit distance from the source string, we can tell `fzf` that the input files are already in preference order (`--tiebreak=index`) and get exactly the editing experience I was after!

 So, does this work?
-I'm happy to report it totally does!
+I'm happy to report that it totally does!
-I've been using similar-sort for about a year and a half now with no modifications apart from sticking [the distance calculation algorithm from Wikipedia](https://en.wikibooks.org/wiki/Algorithm_Implementation/Strings/Levenshtein_distance#Go) into a program that my editor can call!
+I've been using similar-sort for about a year and a half now with no modifications, and I anticipate being able to use it as long as I need!

 And now you can grab it as well at [git.bytes.zone/brian/similar-sort](https://git.bytes.zone/brian/similar-sort).
 That repo includes instructions for building and installing, as well as integration with Kakoune and Vim.

+It's licensed CC BY-SA 4.0 (since that's the license for the implementation of the Levenshtein distance implementation I grabbed from Wikipedia.)

 Enjoy, and let me know if you use it!